Important Default Behaviour

 --cache-sim=yes--cache-sim=no

-As show in the table above, the benchmarks run with cache simulation switched on.
+As shown in the table above, the benchmarks run with cache simulation switched on.
 This adds run time for each benchmark.
 If you don't need the cache metrics and estimation of cycles, you can easily switch cache simulation off for example with

 #![allow(unused)]